Easy Ways to Detect Air Leaks

 - Note gaps where siding or bricks meet your foundation

-Conducting your own energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, hire a professional.
-Experts can complete a comprehensive energy assessment, which includes a blower door test that can help uncover major sources of energy loss in your home, and share information on how best to fix them for improved energy efficiency.
-Contact D & K Heating Service Experts in Belleville for a professional energy assessment at 613-707-2421.
+Conducting your own energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, hire a professional.
+Experts can complete a comprehensive energy assessment, complete with a blower door test that can help uncover major sources of energy loss in your home, and let you know how best to fix them for improved energy efficiency.
+Contact D&K Home Services by Enercare in Belleville for a professional energy assessment at 613-707-2421.